jofoerster/habitsync/README.md

 5. The UI will be available at `http://localhost:8081`

 ## Database
 The application uses H2 database by default with file-based storage.
 The database file `habittracker-db.mv.db` optionally can be mounted as a volume in production and can be backed up by copying the file.
+WARNING: Currently you cannot change to another database as database schema migrations always run against the H2 database.

 ## API Documentation